Poughkeepsie, New York

 Poughkeepsie has been called "The Queen City of the Hudson".
-It was settled in the 17th century by the Dutch and became New York State's second capital shortly after the American Revolution.
+Originally part of New Netherland, it was settled in the 17th century by the Dutch and became New York State's second capital shortly after the American Revolution.
 It was chartered as a city in 1854.
-Major bridges in the city include the Walkway over the Hudson, a former railroad bridge called the Poughkeepsie Bridge which reopened as a public walkway on October 3, 2009; and the Mid-Hudson Bridge, a major thoroughfare built in 1930 that carries U.S. Route 44 over the Hudson.
+Major bridges in the city include the Walkway over the Hudson, a former railroad bridge which reopened as a public walkway in 2009; and the Mid-Hudson Bridge, a major thoroughfare built in 1930 that carries U.S. Route 44.
 The city of Poughkeepsie lies in New York's 18th congressional district.

-The City of Poughkeepsie and neighboring Town of Poughkeepsie are generally viewed as a single place and are commonly referred to collectively as "Poughkeepsie", with a combined population of 74,751 in 2018.

-Poughkeepsie is situated between the Lower Hudson and the Capital District regions, and the city's economy is stimulated by several major corporations, including IBM.
-Educational institutions include Marist College, Vassar College, Dutchess Community College and The Culinary Institute of America.
+The City of Poughkeepsie and neighboring Town of Poughkeepsie are generally viewed as a single place and are commonly referred to collectively as "Poughkeepsie", with a combined population of 77,048 in 2020. including IBM.
+Educational institutions include Marist University, Vassar College, Dutchess Community College and The Culinary Institute of America.
+In 2024 and 2025, Poughkeepsie was ranked as one of the top cities in the U.S.

 Etymology

-The name Poughkeepsie is derived from a word in the Wappinger language, roughly U-puku-ipi-sing, meaning 'the reed-covered lodge by the little-water place', referring to a spring or stream feeding into the Hudson River south of the downtown area.
+The name Poughkeepsie is derived from a word in the Wappinger tribe's Munsee language, roughly U-puku-ipi-sing, meaning 'the reed-covered lodge by the little-water place', referring to a spring or stream feeding into the Hudson River south of the downtown area.